Research Coordination Network for X-ray Motion Analysis (RCN-XMA)

 In 2009, the US National Science Foundation funded the creation of a Research Coordination Network for X-ray Motion Analysis (RCN-XMA) applied to comparative biomechanics research.
 The primary goals of the RCN-XMA are:

-1. to offer 1-week summer short courses at Brown and UNLV for graduate students, postdocs and faculty interested in X-ray Motion Analysis (XMA) for comparative biomechanics research;
+1. to offer online learning tools and courses for graduate students, postdocs and faculty interested in X-ray Motion Analysis (XMA) for comparative biomechanics research;

 2. to develop an XMA Web Portal, database, and collaboration hotspot for sharing software, tools, information and data.